-In Relational Energy Therapy, we follow these time-honored therapeutic basics, and build them into the structure of each Single Session, or a Six Session Series.
+In Therapeutic Energy Healing, we follow these time-honored therapeutic basics, and build them into the structure of each Single Session, or a Six Session Series.
 Certain energy body structures activate and energize each of these basic stages in our journey towards individuation.

 The First Chakra engages our embodiment, from safety and boundaries, all the way to our ability to confront challenges from others.

 The Second Chakra contains the invisible wiring of how we attach deeply with others, and then internalize those attachments (self-cords, or the creation of an individuated self identity).